Batman: White Knight: Popularity

 Upon its release, Batman: White Knight quickly became one of the most popular Batman comics in recent years, with its massive success causing it to be compared to some of the greatest Batman comics of all time, such as The Dark Knight Returns, Batman: The Long Halloween, Batman: Earth One and other series.
 It debuted at #1 on BookScan's bestseller list, tracking its purchase levels across online stores and major retailers like Amazon, Barnes & Noble, Walmart, Target Books, independent bookstores, and other places.
 The series also took the top spot on Diamond Comic Distributors' list of graphic novels for the month of October 2018.
 The overwhelming purchase of the book by fans prompted DC to publish a second printing of Batman: White Knight.

-Critical response

-Batman: White Knight has been received favorably by critics and audiences alike.

 Future

 Murphyverse

 In March 2020, DC was reportedly interested in creating a mini imprint centered around Murphy's works, which was made possible primarily by the massive success of Batman: White Knight.
 Referred to as the "Murphyverse", the imprint serves as one of the DC Black Label lines, intending to feature limited series developed by writers and artists other than Murphy, and those series, in turn, will be set in the shared universe first established in the White Knight series.